 Lights in Traffic Areas

-Highlight walking paths and outdoor stairs with solar-powered lighting so you can safely enjoy your outside spaces.
+Highlight walking paths and outdoor stairs with security lights powered by solar power so you can safely enjoy your outside spaces.

 Whether you set out lantern with wax candles or opt for inexpensive battery-operated candles that won’t melt in the sun, accent lighting plays an important role in outdoor ambiance.